microsoft/vscode-docs/docs/extensions/language-support.md

 Besides the implementation language, you have flexibility in deciding which parts of the [language server protocol](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md) your language server implements.
 The only thing you have to make sure is that your server correctly announces its capabilities in response to the `initialize` method.

 However, the language server architecture is not the only possible way to implement your extension.
-You can also implement the various language support features directly in your extension.
+You can also implement the various language features directly in your extension and we show those in a **Direct Implementaion** section.

 In order to make it easier for you to decide what to implement first and what to improve later on we list the various support features below with examples of how they are exposed to users and to which classes and methods or language server protocol messages they map to.
+Also included is guidance on the **Basic** support required as well as descriptions of **Advanced** feature implementation.

 After that we'll list some methods that are available to manager the state in your extension.